cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 Okay, this is great!
 But notice that when you click on “post”, the page reloads.
 This is the default [behavior of HTML forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).

-Normally, we’d change that by calling [e.preventDefault](http://code-inline).
+Normally, we’d change that by calling `e.preventDefault`.
 But Vue focuses so much on simplicity that there’s a super-convenient shortcut:

 ‍